guor8lei/pcr-plugin/README.md

 The simulator performs accurately for regular PCRs, PCRs with reverse complemented templates, PCRs where the template needed to be rotated for the oligos to anneal, and PCRs with 2 oligos and no template.
 However, similar to `NewPCRSimulator`, it did not perform accurately with PCR with mutagenic oligos or IPCRs.
 Further investigation is needed to resolve these bugs.

-Another disadvantage of this simulator is that it runs much slower than the other two simulators.
+Another disadvantage of this simulator is that it runs much slower than the previous two simulators.
 The main reason for this may be due to the lack of a Set data structure in Excel VBA that is supported both in Windows and Mac, so a list was used as a replacement.

+#### `PCRSimulatorV4`
+`PCRSimulatorV4` is extremely similar to `PCRSimulatorV3` but it insteads incorporates a breaker variable to prevent infinite loops when simulating annealing and disassociation.
+In addition, instead of handling circular templates by just concatenating two copies of the template together, this simulator insteads strategically rotates the template so that the full oligo doesn't span across the beginning and the end anymore.
+The code is based on Prof. Anderson's merged `PCRSimulator` class in `ConstructionFileSimulator`.

+The simulator performs accurately for regular PCRs, PCRs with reverse complemented templates, PCRs where the template needed to be rotated for the oligos to anneal, IPCRs, and PCRs with 2 oligos and no template.

+However, the simualtor still runs slow due to the Excel VBA data structure limitations.

 ## Future